sourceduty/Theoretical_Modelling/README.md

 Utilizing theoretical modeling templates involves applying these frameworks to specific cases or datasets to test hypotheses, predict outcomes, or generate insights.
 Researchers input relevant empirical data and adjust parameters to align the model with real-world conditions, enabling the exploration of potential scenarios or the evaluation of theoretical predictions.
 This utilization phase often integrates computational tools for simulation and analysis, facilitating a more nuanced understanding of the studied phenomena.
 By leveraging pre-designed templates, researchers can save time, standardize methodologies, and ensure consistency in comparative studies.
 Additionally, these templates foster interdisciplinary collaboration by providing a common language and structure for addressing complex problems across diverse scientific and practical domains.

 #
+### Standard Model

+The Standard Model of particle physics is a comprehensive framework that describes the fundamental particles and their interactions, excluding gravity.
+It organizes matter into quarks and leptons, the building blocks of protons, neutrons, electrons, and neutrinos, and explains the forces governing them: electromagnetic, weak, and strong interactions.
+These forces are mediated by force-carrying particles called bosons—photons for electromagnetic force, W and Z bosons for weak interactions, and gluons for the strong nuclear force.
+The model is based on the mathematical structure of quantum field theory and incorporates gauge symmetries (SU(3)_C × SU(2)_L × U(1)_Y) that dictate the behavior of these particles.
+The discovery of the Higgs boson in 2012 confirmed the existence of the Higgs field, which gives mass to particles, a cornerstone of the Standard Model.

+Despite its remarkable success, the Standard Model has limitations.
+It does not include the gravitational force, which is described by general relativity, nor does it explain the nature of dark matter and dark energy, which constitute most of the universe's mass and energy.
+Additionally, the model does not fully account for neutrino masses or the observed imbalance between matter and antimatter in the universe.
+These gaps suggest that the Standard Model is a low-energy approximation of a more fundamental theory.
+Ongoing experiments at facilities like the Large Hadron Collider (LHC) aim to test the model's predictions further and explore potential extensions, such as supersymmetry, string theory, or quantum gravity, to unify the forces of nature and resolve its mysteries.

+#
 ### Infinity

 ![Infinity](https://github.com/user-attachments/assets/5521b155-f73f-46a4-a396-2eeff39cdbc8)